AjaiKN/dotfiles/README.md

 If you want to remove all the symlinks to my dotfiles, run `./uninstall`.

+NOTE: The `uninstall` script ONLY removes symlinks to my dotfiles.
+If you told the `install` script to delete, trash, or back up any of the original files, the `uninstall` script will not undo that; you'll have to undo it yourself.

 ## License
 Copyright (C) 2025 Ajai Khatri Nelson